EasyIP2023/linux-kernel-labs/lab-solutions/06-misc-driver/README.md

-# Lab 5 Accessing I/O Memory and Ports
+# Lab 6: Output-only misc driver

 Directory provides patch for in-tree & out-of-tree compilation of the device tree and serial-uart kernel module.
 Add device tree for uart